chinmoyeedash/pubnub-todoapp-android/README.md

 Transfer the package onto your phone and follow the standard insructions to install it.

 ##USAGE
 1. The App allows the user to login as one of the three predefined usernames (Eric, Peter and Sam).
+Launch the app from two or three different phones by logging in with one of the predefined users.
-2. Once logged in the user can start adding tasks by clicking on the new task icon.
+2. Once logged in, the user can start adding tasks by clicking on the new task icon.
 All tasks are added to a predefined project.
-3. Tasks added by one user will be synced in real time on the other users' app window if they are logged in.
+3. All tasks added or modified by any one of the users will be  updated on the other users' app window to allow seamless collaboration.
-4. Users can add tasks, modify a task's information or makr a task as complete.
+4. Users can add tasks, modify a task's information or mark a task as complete.
 All operations on tasks are automagically synced up across all logged in users.

 ##SHORTCOMINGS
 1. This is a demo app so the usernames and project is predefined and hard coded in the app.